-Nearly every device using Android™ has a built-in battery optimizer.
-The optimizer attempts to manage the device’s apps in order to preserve battery life.
-Covenant Eyes runs constantly to monitor and protect you, so it’s not surprising when a battery optimizer flags it.
+Most Android™ devices have a built-in battery optimizer.
+The optimizer manages the device’s apps in order to preserve battery life.
+Covenant Eyes runs constantly to monitor and protect you, so the battery optimizer may flag it.
 This article will help you find and exclude Covenant Eyes from the battery optimizer on your Android™ phone or tablet.

 For Samsung devices: